The Stochastic-Quantum Correspondence: Introduction

-At the very least, this approach therefore yields a new formulation of quantum theory, one that is based on a picture of stochastic systems evolving in configuration spaces.
-This new formulation therefore joins a list of ways to formulate quantum systems that include the traditional Hilbert-space formulation~\citep{Dirac:1930pofm,vonNeumann:1932mgdq}, the path-integral formulation~\citep{Dirac:1933tliqm,Feynman:1942tpolaiqm,Feynman:1948statnrqm}, and the quasi-probability formulation~\citep{Wigner:1932otqcfte,Moyal:1949qmaast}.
-As noted in \citep{Feynman:1948statnrqm}, ``there is a pleasure in recognizing old things from a new point of view,'' and ``there is always the hope that the new point of view will inspire an idea for the modification of present theories, a modification necessary to encompass present experiments.''
+At the very least, this approach yields a new formulation of quantum theory, one that is based on a picture of stochastic systems evolving in configuration spaces within the framework of ordinary probability theory.
+This formulation therefore joins a list of ways to formulate quantum systems that include the traditional Hilbert-space formulation (Dirac 1930, von Neumann 1932) , the path-integral formulation (Dirac 1933, Feynman 1942, Feynman 1948) , and the quasi-probability formulation (Wigner 1932, Moyal 1949) .
+As noted by Feynman (1948) , ``there is a pleasure in recognizing old things from a new point of view,'' and ``there is always the hope that the new point of view will inspire an idea for the modification of present theories, a modification necessary to encompass present experiments.''

-In addition to establishing these new results, this paper identifies several forms of gauge invariance that have not been described in the research literature thus far, analyzes the measurement process in detail, and describes the implications of the stochastic-quantum correspondence for dynamical symmetries and for formal enlargements or dilations of a system's Hilbert space.
-Taking advantage of having a concrete model of stochastic physical variables in hand, this paper also revisits and clarifies a number of important questions related to the status of nonlocality in quantum theory.

-Considering the mathematical simplicity of this stochastic-quantum correspondence, it is surprising that it has apparently not shown up in the research literature before.
-To the author's knowledge, the only previous example that bears a suggestive resemblance to the approach taken in this paper, at least at the level of some of its equations, is the unpublished draft~\citep{Wetterich:2009qrocse}.\footnote{The author thanks Logan McCarty for finding this reference.} Although that reference argues that some stochastic processes can be modeled using a formalism similar to that of quantum theory, it does not establish that the resulting Hilbert-space representation is fully general.
-Nor does it attempt to show that the correspondence is bidirectional, so that quantum systems can be modeled by stochastic processes in configuration spaces.
+The present work is not continuous with earlier efforts to identify a fundamental relationship that connects stochastic processes and quantum theory.
+The most well-known of these approaches are due to Bopp~(1947, 1952, 1953) , Fényes (1952) , and Nelson (1967, 1985) .
+For a contemporary example, see Friederich (2024) .
+Altogether different are stochastic-collapse models (Ghirardi, Remini, Weber 1986; Bassi, Ghirardi 2003) , in which a quantum system's wave function or density matrix is assumed to experience stochastic fluctuations through time.